Fostering Asset Reliability from the Floor Level

-Although the feedback process is still maturing, the return on investment has been exceptional.
+Although the feedback process is still maturing, the return on investment in asset reliability has been exceptional.
 Since this process began in fiscal year 2015, issues in four of the seven categories (1, 3, 6 and 7) have declined steadily, while those in the other categories have remained somewhat stable.
 Craft workers are recognizing that the process is not only working, but also proving to be sustainable.
 The quality of their comments is steadily increasing, providing a distinct understanding of what drove them to give low ratings.

-Another benefit is the improvement to the CMMS with more comprehensive maintenance data.
+Another benefit of asset reliability is the improvement to the CMMS with more comprehensive maintenance data.
 This enhancement gives the supply chain management organization a high-level view of spare parts requirements, which contributes to the strategic planning of scheduled maintenance.
 Supply chain management is now responsible for ordering the preventive maintenance parts required for each job as part of the job kitting process developed two years ago.
 This change frees valuable time for the planner, plus craft workers benefit from the job kits since they eliminate having to search for parts required to execute the work.

 Return of Ownership

 Perhaps the most important benefit from this feedback process is the return of a sense of ownership at the floor level.
-As the craft workers’ trust in the process evolves, the level of detail in the feedback advances and the asset health data expands, enhancing the usability of the information.
+As the craft workers’ trust in the asset reliability process evolves, the level of detail in the feedback advances and the asset health data expands, enhancing the usability of the information.